 What is stretching?

-Simply put, stretching are exercises that elongate muscles.
+Simply put, stretches are exercises that elongate muscles.
 There are 3 main types: static, dynamic, and PNF (proprioceptive neuromuscular facilitation).
-We all perform some form of static stretching during our lives.
+We all perform some form of static stretch during our lives.
 This is where you bend over and touch your toes.
 A dynamic stretch would be during a fluid motion, like kicking your leg up in front of you.
 PNF is when you are in a static stretch and go through bouts of contraction and relaxation of the muscle being stretched.
-Which type is the best, depends on when it’s performed, by whom, and the final goal.
+Which type is the best, static vs. dynamic stretching — depends on when it’s performed, by whom, and the final goal.

 Why stretching is important and feels good?